viktor-ferenczi/se-sections/README.md

 **Hold down Alt in this state.** It will show a warning message to remind you and the placement box will turn green, so the block can be pasted.

-**Use this feature with great care!** Always make sure that no collision will happen, otherwise you will likely trigger some mighty horror by Clang with a potentially explisive effect.
+**Use this feature with great care!** Always make sure that no actual collision will happen, otherwise you will likely trigger Clang.

 ## Configuration